-For adults aged 18 years and over, obesity is defined as having a body mass index (BMI) greater than or equal to 30 kg/m2 (for all ethnic groups).35 For those under 18 years, internationally defined sex and age specific BMI cut-off points have been used.36
+For adults aged 18 years and over, obesity is defined as having a body mass index (BMI) greater than or equal to 30 kg/m2 (for all ethnic groups).34 For those aged under 18 years, internationally defined sex and age specific BMI cut-off points have been used.35

-Obesity is associated with a long list of adult health conditions, including heart disease, high blood pressure and strokes, type 2 diabetes, various types of cancer, and psychological and social problems.
-Obese children are likely to be obese into adulthood.37

-In 2006/2007, the age-standardised obesity prevalence rate for the population aged 15 years and over was 25 percent.
-This was similar to the 2002/2003 rate of 24 percent but a significant increase from the 1997 rate of 19 percent.38

-In 2006/2007, 8 percent of children aged 5-14 years were obese, a prevalence rate similar to that of 2002 (9 percent).39
+RELEVANCE Obesity is associated with a long list of adult health conditions, including heart disease, high blood pressure and strokes, type 2 diabetes, various types of cancer, and psychological and social problems.
+Obese children are likely to be obese into adulthood.
+36 CURRENT LEVEL AND TRENDS In 2006/2007, the age-standardised obesity prevalence rate for the population aged 15 years and over was 25 per cent.
+This was similar to the 2002/2003 rate of 24 per cent but a significant increase from the 1997 rate of 19 per cent.
+37 In 2006/2007, 8 per cent of children aged 5-14 years were obese, a prevalence rate similar to that of 2002 (9 per cent).
+38

-The major drivers of the increase in obesity rates have been changing dietary and physical activity patterns, reflecting an environment that promotes the overconsumption of energy-dense foods and drinks and limits the opportunities for physical activity.40
+The major drivers of the increase in obesity rates have been changing dietary and physical activity patterns, reflecting an environment that promotes the over-consumption of energy-dense foods and drinks and limits the opportunities for physical activity.39

-Figure H5.1

-Age-standardised prevalence of obesity, total population aged 15 years and over, by sex, 1997, 2002/2003, 2006/2007
+Figure H5.1 Age-standardised prevalence of obesity, total population aged 15 years and over, by sex, 1997, 2002/2003 and 2006/2007

-AGE AND SEX DIFFERENCES

-Age-standardised prevalence rates for 2006/2007 showed no significant sex difference in the proportion of the population aged 15 years and over who were obese (males, 25 percent; females, 26 percent).
+AGE AND SEX Age-standardised prevalence rates for 2006/2007 showed no significant sex difference in the proportion of the population aged 15 years and over who were obese (males, 25 per cent; females, 26 per cent).
 This was also the case in 2002/2003.
 In 1997, the age-standardised rate for females was significantly higher than the rate for males.